Athanasius/fd-api/docs/FrontierDevelopments-oAuth2-notes.md

 ### Summary

 1. Generate a VERIFIER.
-You'll then generate a CHALLENGE from this, sent in the initial request to the Auth Server.
-You then send the VERIFIER in the subsequent tokens request to prove it was you who made the initial request.
+You'll then generate a CHALLENGE from this, sent in the Authorization Request.
+You will later send the VERIFIER in the subsequent Token Request to prove it was you who made the initial request.

-2. Generate the initial User Authorization Request, which will ask the user to authorize your application's access to your account.
+2. Generate the initial Authorization Request, which will ask the user to authorize your application's access to your account.

 3. Success will cause the browser to go to the specified Redirect URI, with a CODE and the STATUS you specified passed as GET parameters.

-4. You then send Token Request to the Auth Server, including your VERIFIER, Client ID, and the CODE you just got to ask for the Access and Refresh Tokens.
+4. You then send a Token Request, including your VERIFIER, Client ID, and the CODE you just got to ask for the Access and Refresh Tokens.